-Oregon, Louisiana, Maryland, and the state of Washington: The Liberty University MSN program is not currently approved for students to participate in their precepted practicum course requirements in the states of Louisiana, Oregon, Maryland, or the state of Washington.
-Consequently, students should seek programs of study approved by their state.
 Students residing in Maryland are currently unable to complete their practicum in the state of Maryland.
 However, it is possible for Maryland students to complete their practicum in neighboring states, such as Virginia or Delaware.
-Please contact the Nursing Department for more information.
+Please contact the School of Nursing for more information.

 Our nursing program has program-specific accreditations.

-An acceptable official college transcript is one that has been issued directly from the institution, and is in a sealed envelope with a signature across the back.
-If you have one in your possession, it must still be in its original sealed envelope with a signature across the back.
+An acceptable official college transcript is one issued directly from the institution in a sealed envelope with a signature across the back.
+If you have one in your possession, it must be in its original sealed envelope with a signature across the back.